 Expanded role includes community, promotional and marketing involvement

 Rick Mello, who has 30 years of experience in collegiate athletics, including 11 years as a Director of Athletics, joined the Rice University Athletic Department staff as Senior Executive Athletic Director in June 2010.
-He assumed the role of interim Director of Athletics on July 1, 2013.
+He served as the interim athletics director from July-September of 2013 and assumed the role of Deputy Athletics Director in July of 2014.

 Mello joined the Rice staff after serving as Associate Commissioner/Sports Administration & Championships for the Sun Belt Conference since December, 2006.
 Prior to joining the conference office, he was the Director of Athletics at two Sun Belt member institutions (Florida International 2000-06 and Arkansas-Little Rock 1995-2000).

 In six years as the Director of Athletics at FIU, Mello oversaw the progress of intercollegiate football and transitioned the program to its current FBS status faster than any school in NCAA history.
 He spearheaded program and stadium improvements for that sport while making strides for improvement in the areas of gender equity and fund-raising.

 Mello received approval from FIU's Board of Trustees on the university's stadium project, which opened in 2008.
 He also increased funding for academic support including $500,000 for summer and 5th year aid.

 Additional facility improvements under his watch included a state of the art training room, softball/tennis complex and locker rooms for men's and women's basketball, women's soccer and volleyball.
 Under Mello's watch, the FIU athletic program had five consecutive years of balanced budgets resulting in an operating reserve in 2006.